Winning combination: West County edges Santa Rosa in football debut

 “Santa Rosa did a phenomenal job of kind of controlling the game,” West County head coach Daniel Bourdon said.
 “Putting our offense off the field but guys made plays when they needed to make plays.”

-After giving up a two-possession lead early in the fourth quarter, and chipping away at most of the clock through the final period, West County rode a 56-yard kickoff return by Giovanni Visintin inside Panthers territory with a little more than two minutes left.
+After Santa Rosa gave up a two-possession lead early in the fourth quarter, only to take it back with a little more than two minutes left following an eight-plus-minute drive, West County rode a 56-yard kickoff return by Giovanni Visintin inside Panthers territory.

 Despite the big return into Santa Rosa territory, West County (1-0) didn’t make it easy on themselves, even if they had multiple plays of 40-plus yards earlier in the contest.